Show All Answers

 Fill out the Public Assistance Application and check the “Medical” box.
 Turn the application into Health & Human Services via mail, fax, or in person.
 Application must be signed to be valid.

 Yes.
-The Health Clinic consists of Immunization and Family Planning services.
+The Public Health Clinic offers immunizations and family planning services.

 Yes.
 Call 970-252-7052 to set up an appointment.